My 5-star rated Ooni Fyra is perfect for family pizza nights

 I'll be honest and say that the first few pizzas didn't turn out as I'd hoped.
 I found that they were a little burnt on one half and not cooked properly on the other – the kids were less than impressed by the first ones we served up.
-The general conversation went along the lines of 'these aren't as good as the ones at Franco Manca'.

 Reading the guidelines again (always a good idea to do this properly before you cook obviously), I worked out that we needed to rotate the pizza in the oven after 20 or 30 seconds to make sure it cooked evenly.
 Problem solved and I was soon churning out beautifully cooked, delicious pizzas that were ready in around 60-90 seconds.
 These ones definitely got a big thumbs up from the kids.

 I found that the pizza oven maintained its temperature really well, as long as I kept it topped up with pellets during cooking.
 I was able to take one pizza out, put the door back on, prep the next pizza and put it straight in to cook without any problems.
 There was no need to wait for a prolonged period for the oven to heat up again.

 If you want to increase the heat inside the Ooni Fyra, you can simply adjust the chimney vent.
 By opening the vent and ensuring the chimney cap is removed, it will naturally increase the airflow inside the body of the oven and as a result boost the internal temperature.